milaeva/fe-lesson-1-practice-form/README.md

 Create HTML page with form.
 On form submit send form data to `https://mate-academy-form-lesson.herokuapp.com/create-application`.

 ### Stretch goal:
 Send data with AJAX instead of standard form submission.
+When trying to achieve this, you'll learn what's [CORS](https://www.html5rocks.com/en/tutorials/cors/).
+Learn how to workaround it.
+Try to find a working solution.

 Screenshot of this form: